ISM-Houston Business Report – June 2026

 Purchased Inventory Index

-The purchased inventory index rose 0.9 points to 49.2.
-Both non-manufacturing and manufacturing reported near this level.
+The purchased inventory index rose 0.5 points to 48.7 with both non-manufacturing and manufacturing reporting near this level.

 Purchased InventoryHigherSameLowerNetIndex